2023 LOG Sustainability Report

 We see great importance in maintaining the information we hold with special emphasis on information about our employees, our customers and other third parties with whom we do business.

-We have invested heavily in protecting the data and information we received and we will continue to do so in order to ensure the confidentiality of our data.
+We have invested heavily in protecting the data and information we received, and we will continue to do so in order to ensure the confidentiality of our data.

-25% women in Israel BOD – one of whom is the chairperson; 50% women in senior management; 45% women in senior management
+25% women in Israel BOD – one of whom is the chairperson; 50% women in senior management; 50% women in senior management

 Our Corporate Governance

-The Board of Directors of LOG Israel is compose of 10 members.
+The Board of Directors of LOG Israel is composed of 10 members.
 One of the BOD members completed his role but still has no replacement.
 Two members of the board are women – one of whom is the chairwoman of the board.

 LOG Hungary (LHU) Board of Directors is composed of four members, including one woman.